 Hemp oil is considered safe for most people to use, and it can help moisturize the skin from the inside out.

-Start with just a half to one teaspoon of hemp oil a day before working up to more.
+Start with just 1/2 to 1 teaspoon of hemp oil a day before working up to more.